 Information about fee status and cost of undergraduate study will differ depending on course.
-Some EU students may be eligible for loans from the UK government to cover their tuition fees, or for the Cambridge Bursary which provides support for students from low-income backgrounds.
 Additional financial support for international students is available through the Cambridge Trust, and King's also has its own studentships which provide grants to international students.

 The College will ask all overseas undergraduate offer-holders to document their financial circumstances and any potential need soon after academic offers have been made in January.

 UK Visas and Immigration is your primary source of information, and on their website you can check whether you will need a visa.
 Please also see the information from Cambridge International Student Team.
 You should find their information on visas for interview candidates and their page for new and prospective students particularly useful.